rkyleg/scope/armadillo/doc/plugins_output.md

         [fav_lang]
             [[python]]
-                run=python
+                run=python -u
-                run_args=-u

     - The run argument contains the command or path to the executable to run your code against.
-    - run_args is an optional setting for specifying additional arguments.
+    - Include additional arguments at the end.
 For Python -u makes the output update as the code runs instead displaying only when it finishes.

 3. Before executing the code, the current directory is changed to the file being run.
 4. The command is built as:

-        <run> <run_args> <filename>
+        <run> <filename>
         python -u test.py

 # How to Run Code